gaining/Resetter/README.md

 - If you're on a version lower than beta-0.0.6, please remove resetter with `sudo apt remove resetter` before installing a newer version.
 - current version is beta 0.1.3
 - Please check the changelog for more details.
-- if you find a bug, please create an issue
+- If you find a bug, please create an issue.
-- if you do not have a github account please send your bug report at gaining7@outlook.com
+- If you do not have a github account please send your bug report at gaining7@outlook.com.

 # How to install